jsz0/resume/README.md

 *Senior DevOps Engineer, Site Reliability Engineer, Infrastructure Engineer*.

+jeffszarka@gmail.com

 ## Profile

-My background as a Senior Network Engineer and Linux Systems Engineer allows me to work comfortably at all layers of the OSI model.
+Experience as a Senior Network Engineer and Linux Systems Engineer allows me to work comfortably at all layers of the OSI model.

 In previous roles I have been responsible for the mission criticail infastructure of services 100k+ users.

-Highly experienced designing, implementing and supporting solutions using open source software
+Highly experienced designing, implementing and supporting solutions utilizing open source software

 Previous work experience in the Intrnet service provider and video game industries.